Hello and welcome!

 Ecuador does not like it if you overstay your 90 days.
 If you do, you’ll be faced with a choice: a 2-year ban from the country or a $772 USD fine (twice the country’s minimum wage).
 Needless to say, overstaying in Ecuador is not something most people are going to want to do.

-Peru is about the only country where it makes sense to overstay.
+Peru is about the only country in this category where it makes sense to overstay.
 The fine is currently 4.15 soles (or $1.25 USD) per day, and those who have overstayed rarely report any trouble re-entering the country at a later date.
 With its border hopping laws being so vague, overstaying may end up being a cheaper option than border hopping if you plan on staying in Peru longterm.

 That said, Peru is slowing cracking down on tourists who stay longer than they’re supposed to (they are steadily raising the overstay fee and steadily making it more difficult for tourists who border hop…five years ago, there were no restrictions on border hopping and the overstay fine was lower.
 Take from that what you will).